-Component Voluntary resignation - No payments will be made to employees who voluntarily resign their employment prior to payout.
-Voluntary resignation - No payments will be made to employees who voluntarily resign their employment prior to pay our Involuntary termination "not for cause" or position elimination - Accrual ceases upon termination.
-A pro rata paymen of the current Plan Year's AIP Payment (based on the period during the Plan Year when any accrual occurred) will be made to employees who are terminated involuntarily without cause at the next regular year end payout date.
+Plan Design Voluntary resignation - No payments will be made to employees who voluntarily resign their employment prior to payo Involuntary termination ''not for cause'' or position elimination - Accrual ceases upon termination.
+A pro rata payment of the current Plan Year's AIP Payment (based on the period during the Plan Year when any accrual occurred) will be made to employees who are terminated involuntarily without cause at the next regular year end payout date.
 Involuntary termination "for cause" - No payments will be made to employees who are terminated "for cause" prior to payout.
 Reduction in Hours.
 Award accrual will cease if an employee's hours are reduced below full-time; a pro rata share of the current Plan Year's AIP payment (based on the period during the Plan Year when any accrual occurred) will be paid to the employee at the next regular year end payout date.

 Ernst & Young LLP 55 Ivan Allen Blvd.
-Suite 1000 Atlanta, GA 30308 Tel: +1 404 874 8300 Fax: +1 866 305 5660 ev.com
+Suite 1000 Atlanta, GA 30308 Tel: +1 404 874 8300 Fax: +1 866 305 5660 ey.com